jesvijonathan/SIH-Project-2022-Image-Verification/Readme.md

 ! run app.py to test (flask) get photo recognition logic (and some more stuff i forgot, check it out !
 ! if you wanna try the app, run app.py flask app and go to the local url (some https://some_local_ip/upload2) it gives, and yeah... test it out !
+!
+UI now works, run the flask app & just click on the url, will work, can submit forms, working on the websites/backend response !

 for now, i have done the backend and main logic